 Many moms are able to breastfeed more than one baby at a time.
-Talk to your health care provider if you have any questions.
+Talk to your health care provider if you have any questions. old.
+Growth spurts only last a few days.
+As your baby breastfeeds, you'll make the amount of milk that matches what your baby needs.

 It's common to wonder if you're making enough milk.
 For more information on how often and how long to feed your baby, see page 161.
 Your health care provider will also help you to understand the signs that your baby is receiving the amount of breastmilk that they need.
 If your baby is not able to breastfeed or is not breastfeeding well, make sure you ask for help.
 Your baby feeding at your breast is the best way to increase your milk supply and remove milk from your breasts.
 If your baby is not able to do this, you can establish and maintain your milk supply by removing the milk from your breasts often, either by expressing by hand or with a breast pump (see page 168).